Contro1-cs/unaccountable/README.md

 ### Week #1

 On Day 1, we commenced our project by outlining all the features and creating a wireframe for the app's user interface.
 We utilized the excellent website [Excalidraw](https://excalidraw.com/) for wireframing and relied on Figma for prototyping.
-Establishing clear expectations, standards, and defining unique features were prioritized as crucial steps in the app development process.
+Establishing clear expectations, targets, and defining unique features were prioritized as crucial steps in the app development process.

 ### Stay tuned...